chop-dbhi/avocado/README.md

 **Developers who are interested in letting their data do the work for them.**

+#### Before you begin:
+- Some general Python experience is necessary.
-Some experience with Django is necessary, run through the [model docs](https://docs.djangoproject.com/en/1.4/topics/db/models/) (and possibly the [tutorial](https://docs.djangoproject.com/en/1.4/intro/tutorial01/)) if you are unfamiliar with Django.
-Some general Python experience is necessary.
+- Some experience with Django is necessary.
+If you are unfamiliar with Django, the [tutorial](https://docs.djangoproject.com/en/1.4/intro/tutorial01/) is an excellent place to start, or you can look into the [model docs](https://docs.djangoproject.com/en/1.4/topics/db/models/).

 ## Background

 Django models provides the **structural** metadata necessary for interfacing with the supported database backends.
 However, in general, there is no formal mechanism to supply **descriptive** or **administrative** metadata about your data model.
-Avocado is a Django app which provides metadata management for your models.
+Avocado is a Django app which provides easy metadata management for your models.

-Avocado grew out of projects being developed in a clinical research environment where data models can often be large and complex.
-Additionally, there are frequently data fields that contain related, but decoupled data which typically results in a large hierarchical data model.
+Avocado grew out of projects developed in a clinical research environment, where data models are frequently very large and complex.
+Additionally in this setting, there are data fields that contain related but decoupled data.
+This typically results in a large hierarchical data model, which can get pretty messy pretty quickly.

-When developing applications that make use of such data, developers need to be able to provide end-users with appropriate context and representation of the data elements to avoid confusion and errors of omission.
+When developing applications that make use of this type of data, developers need to be able to provide end-users with appropriate context and representation of the data elements to avoid confusion and errors of omission.

 ### A Real Example

-All this abstract talk can be a bit confusing, so here is an example.
+All this abstract talk can be a bit confusing, so lets jump into an example.
 In medicine, it's typical that results from a diagnostic test like a blood test might be broken into several columns in a relational database: a numerical value, units of measure, and an assessment as to whether it is normal, high, or low.
 As a developer you'd like to be able to bundle these conveniently in your application.

 While you could just store them all as one text field in your database, that sacrifices the ability to query and perform mathematical calculations on the numerical field.
 On the other hand, splitting them apart means a user who does not know your data model very well needs to know upfront to hunt down the various elements on their own, or they risk getting an incomplete picture of the retrieved data.